 Local government consists of an elected arm of democratically elected councillors and an operational arm of council employees.

-Elected councillors appoint the chief executive officer and mayor, decide on council policies and monitor council operations.
+Elected councillors appoint the chief executive officer and mayor, set the strategic directions, decide on council policies and resources, and monitor council performance.

-The operational arm is responsible for implementing council decisions and providing advice to the elected arm.
+The operational arm is responsible for the day-to-day management of the organisation, implementing council decisions and providing advice to the elected arm.

 Councils also provide a range of services at their discretion in response to local community needs.

 Additionally, councils have the power to make local laws to regulate activities within the municipality.